11 Things That Cause Your Skin to Freak Out

 Illness, weight, or age-related tightening of your airways can have an unexpected effect on your appearance.
 According to Dr. Michael Gelb, co-author of GASP!: Airway Health-The Hidden Path To Wellness, irregular breathing ultimately impacts the quality of your sleep, rendering it less restorative.
 And when you don't have restorative sleep, you'll find that your skin might look "pasty."
 Dr. Gelb stresses that more oxygen will be provided to every cell in your body if you are able to normalize your breathing.
 In turn, your skin will have more color to it, and your eyes will open up and become whiter.

 Sleeping in Your Makeup

-This is counterintuitive, but Dr. Howe explains, “Oftentimes, our skincare habits were adopted in our teens, when our skin first became a focus of attention, and have been continued-- as a matter of unexamined faith-- ever since.
-And that ignores the central fact that our skin is changing, both with the passage of years and from season to season.”
-Furthermore, a skincare routine for teenage skin is far too harsh for most adult skin, but especially for a person with reactive skin.
-The reason is that people are far less oily as adults than they were as teens.
-The skin produces only a set amount of oil each day, and once that is stripped away, any deficiency cannot be “made up for” by increased production, and as a result your skin might simply become dry.
+Believe it or not, the products you are using may be all wrong for your age, Dr. Howe explains.
+"Oftentimes, our skincare habits were adopted in our teens, when our skin first became a focus of attention, and have been continued-as a matter of unexamined faith-ever since," he says.
+"And that ignores the central fact that our skin is changing, both with the passage of years and from season to season."
+Skincare routines designed for teens are often loaded with astringents and other drying, oil-stripping chemical agents, which are far too strong for those with reactive skin.
+The skin only produces a set amount of oil each day, and once that is stripped away, your skin is unable to fix the issue by upping oil production overnight.
+As a result, your skin may become dry and flaky.

-Excessive Caffeine and Alcohol Consumption
+Excessive Alcohol Consumption